About ESL News Stories

 Understanding Our Levels

-We use a simple 1-4 level system to help you find articles that match your English ability.
-Find articles by level.
-We are trying to make each level match an international standard called CEFR.
+We use a simple 1-4 level system to help learners choose lessons that match their English ability.
+Find lessons by level.
+We aim to keep these levels aligned with the international CEFR scale.

 Level 1